Cassander: Legacy

-Cassander was responsible for the deaths of more Argeads than other Diadochi, (Alexander IV, Roxana, and Alexander's supposed illegitimate son Heracles, as well as allowing Olympias to be killed by a Macedonian assembly), he was not the only one willing to kill Alexander's relatives: Polyperchon and Antigonus were just as willing to do the same when it benefitted them.
+Cassander was responsible for the deaths of more Argeads than other Diadochi (Alexander IV, Roxana, and Alexander's supposed illegitimate son Heracles, as well as allowing Olympias to be killed by a Macedonian assembly), though he was not the only one willing to kill Alexander's relatives: Polyperchon and Antigonus were just as willing to do the same when it benefitted them.
 From numismatic evidence, Evan Pitt argues that Cassander's actions until 311 BC were motivated more by self-preservation and maintenance of his own power rather than royal ambition and rivalry to Alexander the Great.
 Cassander's decision to restore Thebes, which had been destroyed by Alexander, was perceived at the time to be a snub to the deceased king, though it also had the realpolitik effect of providing a power base for Cassander in Boeotia.

-Coin of Cassander minted after 310 BCE, displaying Alexander or Cassander wearing the lion pelt cloak.
+Coin of Cassander minted after 310 BC, displaying Herakles wearing the lion pelt cloak.
 Reverse with the Greek inscription: ΒΑΣΙΛΕΩΣ ΚΑΣΣΑΝΔΡΟΥ, Basileōs Kassandrou, "of King Cassander".

-Like the other Diodochoi, Cassander participated in the appropriation of regal iconography which linked him to Alexander the Great.
-Other Diadochi depicted themselves and Alexander on their coins in profile with varying attributes, such as elephant-hide headdresses or horns; Cassander followed Alexander's own precedent and had himself or the dead king wearing a lion-skin cloak stamped on one side of his coins.
+Like the other Diadochoi, Cassander participated in the appropriation of regal iconography which linked him to Alexander the Great.
+Other Diadochi depicted themselves and Alexander on their coins in profile with varying attributes, such as elephant-hide headdresses or horns; Cassander followed Alexander's own precedent and depicted Herakles wearing the lion headdress - a design which had first been used in Macedonia by Alexander's grandfather Amyntas III, albeit with a bearded Herakles, and then again under Alexander, this time clean-shaven.
+However, despite common misconception, this design was not intended to be a portrait of Alexander, and furthermore there is no evidence that Cassander later co-opted the image to depict himself.
 These royal iconographies established by Alexander and continued by his immediate successors set patterns for royal coinage which were influential and enduring across the Mediterranean and West Asia.
 Also of lasting significance was Cassander's refoundation of Therma into Thessalonica, naming the city after his wife.
 Cassander also founded Cassandreia upon the ruins of Potidaea, as well as the city of Antipatreia in the Aspros Valley.